-In Guatemala, 96% of the rural population uses fuelwood to cook their meals, and almost half of the fuel burned is considered non-renewable, contributing to loss and degradation of ecosystems.
+In Nicaragua, over 80% of the rural population uses fuelwood to cook their meals, and almost half of the fuel burned is considered non-renewable, contributing to loss and degradation of ecosystems.
 Most of this cooking happens over traditional open fires, exposing entire families to constant smoke and carbon monoxide inhalation in their homes.
-TWP has worked for 19 years to reverse this trend by promoting fuel-efficient clean cookstoves as a local solution.
+Nicaragua consistently appears on the list of top 10 countries most affected by climate change (GermanWatch, 2015), and has lost nearly 75% of its forests due to land conversion (Foundation for Sustainable Development).
+TWP has worked for 20 years to reverse this trend by promoting fuel-efficient clean cookstoves and reforestation as a local solution.

 We believe that everyone plays a role in making the world more sustainable and humane.
 Our donors provide the means, Trees, Water & People provides the network and know-how, our local partners deliver the solution, and each beneficiary provides local materials and sweat equity.
 Together we drive change and create dignified, healthy futures for our global community.